Seniority

 If you transfer from one employer to another, you will need to transfer your seniority.

-Now that AHS has been divided into employer groups, whenever an employee transfers between employers, they will need to transfer their seniority.
+Now that AHS has been divided into employer groups, whenever an employee transfers between employers, they must transfer their seniority.

 December 22, 2025 will be the Payroll Transfer Date on which employees of Acute Care Alberta, Primary Care Alberta, and Recovery Alberta will be migrated from the AHS payroll to their new employer-specific payroll groups.